City Gardens, Beer Gardens and the Sound of the Isar

 Chocolate in summer?

 No worries!
-They offer not just delicious lemonades and the best pâtes de fruits, but also seasonal goodies like beach bags, towels, and coolers - perfect for a summer day.
+They also offer delicious lemonades and the best pâtes de fruits and seasonal goodies like beach bags, towels, and coolers - perfect for a summer day.

-We pick out a toe ring or anklet from the hip jewelry designer Saskia Diez, to dip in the Isar later.
+From the hip jewelry designer Saskia Diez, we pick out a toe ring or anklet, to dip in the Isar later.

 It feels just right in this context, that Saskia also crafts jewelry from Isar pebbles.